Harsh280705/Surplus_Serve_NGO_App/README.md

+Usage Notice
+This project is intended for educational and non-commercial use only.
+You are free to use, modify, and learn from this project.
+However:
+Commercial use, resale, or monetization of this project is not permitted.
+Proper credit must be given to the original authors.
+If you wish to use this project for commercial purposes, please contact the authors for permission.

 # SurplusServe 🍲

 A real-time food redistribution platform that connects event organizers, donors, and NGOs to reduce food waste and help communities in need.